 Sandy Then and Now

 In conjunction with the 'Biggleswade Chronicle, Sandy Historical Research Group was able to feature some of the old views of Sandy versus the Sandy of today, with the new photos being taken by Chronicle photographers.
-This was published in the Chronicle on February 2nd 2007 and tied in neatly with the publication of our new Book.
+This was published in the Chronicle on February 2nd 2007 and tied in neatly with the publication of Volumes 1 of 'Pictorial Memories of Sandy'.

 We used to have many more public houses in and around Sandy than we do now.
-At this time (January 2007), some of the remaining few are also under threat.
-The Group has collected a pub sign from the Stoneaxe in Stratford Road.
+Since 2007, we have lost the 'Rose & Crown' (to residential redevelopment) and in the Spring of 2013, the 'Lord Roberts' (now a hairdressing salon!).
+The group has collected a pub sign from the Stoneaxe in Stratford Road.
 The pub has long since been demolished but we are in the process of restoring the sign and will be displaying it at future exhibitions.

 The 'New Inn', on the corner of St Neots Road and the A1 Great North Road, is now re-opened as an Indian Restaurant, 'The Akbar'.

 Recently, Ken Page and John Goodlet came along to one of our Open Meetings and gave an illustrated talk on Sandy Pubs, past and present', which filled in a lot of gaps in our knowledge.
-We are grateful to Ken and John for allowing us to use some of the materil in our new book, launched in November 2009, as well as a full article for our lates edition of SHRUB, the group's twice-annual newsletter, available free of charge to all members.
+We are grateful to Ken and John for allowing us to use some of the material in our book, launched in November 2009, as well as a full article for one of our editions of SHRUB, the group's twice-annual newsletter, available free of charge to all members.